-6.1 Policies and Procedures for Student Events and Activities

-1. Associations and Clubs Policies
+6.1 Student Activities Policy 6.1.1 Associations and Clubs Policies

-Alfaisal University is committed to encouraging student participation in various activities through college associations and clubs.
-These activities support student engagement in national and international events held on campus.
-Club activities aim to enhance campus life and serve the broader international community.
-The Deanship of Student Affairs, Admissions and Registration supports and sponsors all approved proposals.
+Alfaisal University is keen in involving all students in every kind of activities through college's associations or clubs.
+It Allows students to participate in the Kingdom's national and international events in the campus.
+The clubs' events aim at serving the campus life and the international community in general.
+The Activity Staff at Deanship of Student Affairs, Admissions, and Registration support and sponsor all approved proposals.